dahln/BlazorSpinner/README.md

 Call the spinner on any long-running calls or processes (such as API calls).

-The SpinnerDemo project (part of this repo/project) demonstrates how to this spinner works: https://github.com/dahln/blazorspinner/tree/master/SpinnerDemo

 # Credit
 BlazorSpinner uses an icon (https://fontawesome.com/icons/circle-notch?style=solid) from FontAwesome.
 SVG is directly embedded in this library.
 Height, Width, Color are modified.
 For more details, please refer to the license at FontAwesome: https://fontawesome.com/license